YumaYX/rubydemodoc/input/json/write_file_with_open.md

-This Ruby code snippet demonstrates how to serialize a Ruby hash to a JSON file.
-Specifically, it utilizes the `json` library to convert a hash named `hash` with a key named 'key' and the associated value 'value' into a JSON formatted string, and subsequently writes this JSON string to a file named `input/json/file.json` using the `JSON.dump` method.
-The `JSON.dump` method takes the hash as its first argument and the file object as its second argument, effectively saving the JSON representation of the hash to the specified file.
+This Ruby code snippet demonstrates how to write a Ruby hash to a JSON file.
+First, it requires the `json` library, which provides methods for working with JSON data.
+Then, it defines a hash with a single key-value pair, where the key is "key" and the value is "value".
+Next, it opens a file named "input/json/file.json" in write mode ("w").
+A block is then passed to the `File.open` method, which specifies that the `JSON.dump` method should be called on the file object. `JSON.dump(hash, f)` converts the Ruby hash into a JSON string and writes it to the opened file.